Cases Tried In:

 Will I Go to Jail for Drunk Driving in Virginia?

-If you have been charged with DUI in Virginia, the smartest thing you can do is to get in contact with a Loudoun County criminal defense attorney who can try to work out a strategy to have your charges reduced or dropped in court.
-At Whitlock Law, LLC, our lawyers are ready to safeguard your freedom with personalized representation and counsel.
+If you have been charged with DUI in Northern Virginia, the smartest thing you can do is to get in contact with a Virginia criminal defense attorney who can try to work out a strategy to have your charges reduced or dropped in court.
+At Whitlock Law, our lawyers are ready to safeguard your freedom with personalized representation and counsel.

 First Offenses vs. Repeat Offenses

-However, there are mandatory minimums imposed if your blood alcohol content (BAC) was above a certain level at the time of your arrest.
-At a BAC of .15 percent or higher, you will face a mandatory minimum five days in jail, or 10 days with a BAC of .20 percent or more.
+Virginia law imposes mandatory minimums imposed if your blood alcohol content (BAC) was above a certain level at the time of your arrest.
+At a BAC of .15 - .20, you will face a mandatory minimum five days in jail.
+The mandatory sentence raises to 10 days with a BAC of .21 or higher.

 Other Aggravating Factors